MoreFit: A More Optimised, Rapid and Efficient Fit: Usage and benchmarking

 \subsection{Benchmarking setup}

-To study the speed of the \morefit\ fitting framework (\texttt{v0.1}) it is benchmarked against RooFit \texttt{v6.32.08} and zFit \texttt{v0.24.2}.
+To study the speed of the \morefit\ fitting framework (\texttt{v0.1}) it is benchmarked against RooFit \texttt{v6.32.08} and zfit \texttt{v0.24.2}.
 As benchmarking system an AMD 7950X3D 16 Core with 64GB of main memory is used.
-The GPU used in the benchmarks is a NVIDIA Titan V 12GB, which allows for GPGPU calculations via both OpenCL and NVIDIAs CUDA.
+The GPU used in the benchmarks is a NVIDIA Titan V 12GB, which allows for General Purpose GPU calculations via both OpenCL and NVIDIAs CUDA.
 While the GPU is an older model based on the Volta architecture, it has good performance for calculation at double precision (theoretical maximum of $7.45$\,TFlops), which is crucial for the unbinned maximum likelihood fits presented here.\footnote{For applications requiring double precision the FP64 performance should be carefully checked before purchasing decisions.
 Compared to single precision typical reductions in double performance can correspond to a factor of 64 for consumer cards.}

 Benchmarking of course depends on the specific type of problem, two illustrative examples are studied below: First, a simple one-dimensional mass fit of a model consisting of the sum of a Gaussian and an exponential (corresponding to Eq.~\ref{eq:massmodel}) is performed in Sec.~\ref{sec:massfit}.
 Secondly, an angular fit using Eq.~\ref{eq:angulardecayrate} is studied in Sec.~\ref{sec:angularfit}.
 To benchmark the speed of the algorithms pseudoexperiments are performed for different statistics, corresponding to $N=\{1000,10\,000,100\,000,1\,000\,000\}$ events.
 Each pseudoexperiment consists of the generation and subsequent fit of pseudodata, followed by the determination of the uncertainty via the \texttt{HESSE} algorithm.
+The minimisation uses as starting point the generated values.
+The time for the uncertainty determination via \texttt{HESSE} is included in the total time.
 For each $N$, 100 samples of pseudodata are generated and fit and the total time needed is recorded, from which the time per pseudoexperiment is calculated.
 This is repeated 10 times for each $N$ and the mean time per pseudoexperiment is reported.
 All fitting algorithms use \texttt{Minuit2} with the same Minuit strategy.
 The full code used for the benchmarking is available online in the \morefit\ repository~\cite{morefitrepo}.